benlau6/benlau6.github.io/src/content/notes/boosting.md

 ## Definition

 It is a general method for building a complex prediction model using simple building components.
+It involves three steps, which are sequential training, weight adjustment, and model combination.
+The key benefit is to reduce bias and produce strong learner. [ref](https://www.analyticsvidhya.com/blog/2023/01/ensemble-learning-methods-bagging-boosting-and-stacking/)

 The "smallness" of the tree limits the interaction order of the model (e.g. a tree with only two splits involves at most two variables).
 The number of terms $B$ and the shrinkage parameter $\epsilon$ are both tuning parameters that control the rate of learning (and hence overfitting), and need to be set, for example by cross-validation.

 In words this algorithm performs a search in the space of trees for the one most correlated with the residual, and then moves the fitted function $F^b$ a small amount in that direction—a process known as forward-stagewise fitting.
 One can paraphrase this simple algorithm in the context of linear regression, where in step 2(ii) the space of small trees is replaced by linear functions (P.320).

 In other words, in the original case of binary classification problems, it is a means for improving the performance of "weak learners".
 This was achieved through resampling training points, giving more weight to those which had been misclassified, to produce a new classifier that would boost the performance in previously problematic areas of feature space.
 This process is repeated, generating a stream of classifiers, which are ultimately combined through voting to produce the final classifier (P.333).

+The final hypothesis $H$ can be written as a weighted sum of the weak hypotheses $h_i$, i.e. the output of each weak learner:

+$$
+H(x) = \sum^T_{i=1} \alpha_i h_i(x)
+$$

+where $\alpha_i$ is the weight of the weak hypothesis $h_i$.

 ## Key one-liners